Geethen/geeforec.github.io/content/post/practical-4.md

 **Relationship between annual rainfall and vegetation 'greeness'**

 Combine the calculation of annual max rainfall with annual maximum EVI for Costa Rica for the same period, 2000 to 2019.
-Then convert the list that is returned, back to an ImageCollection, including a ' flatten()' command as follows:
+Then convert the list that is returned, back to an ImageCollection, including a ` flatten()` command as follows:

 ```js
 var annualRainEVI_list =  years.map(function(y){